FIELA/AIExamGrader/CONTRIBUTING.md

 - Add comments where necessary to explain complex logic.

 ## License
-By contributing, you agree that your contributions will be licensed under the Non-Commercial Educational License (NCEL-1.0).
+By contributing, you agree that your contributions will be licensed under the **NCEL-Strict License (Version 2.0)**.